vm3n/Payroll_system/README.md

 - **Backend:**
   Node.js, Express.js, MySQL.

+- **Other Tools:**
-- **Other Tools:**postman, corn jobs.
+  postman, corn jobs.

 -**SQL Database:**
 In order to create database, run the files in folder:payroll-DB

-- **To run the application in backend:** cd payroll-backend npm install node app.js
+- **To run the application in backend:**
+  -cd payroll-backend
+  -npm install
+  -node app.js

 -**To run the frontend:**
-cd payroll-frontend
+-cd payroll-frontend
-npm install
+-npm install
-npm start
+-npm start